North Hollywood Private School Staff Receive First Dose Of COVID-19 Vaccine, Prompting Questions

 But the question remains of how The Wesley School secured the vaccine doses for its employees.

-Northridge Hospital Medical Center said it has vaccinated “tens of thousands” of healthcare workers and seniors, but had 100 doses to offer to area schools — private and public..RELATED: Con Artist Pretending To Be Bruno Mars Scams Woman Out Of $100K
+Northridge Hospital Medical Center said it has vaccinated “tens of thousands” of healthcare workers and seniors, but had 100 doses to offer to area schools — private and public..RELATED: Laguna Woods Village Bringing COVID-19 Vaccine To Most Vulnerable, But Shortages Delay Rollout

 “At Northridge Hospital Medical Center, it is our priority to administer COVID-19 vaccines as quickly and safely as possible.
 We initially vaccinated our frontline healthcare workers and then moved to vaccinate those in the community 65 and older.
 To date, Dignity Health has vaccinated tens of thousands of people.
 Recently, we had vaccines available and reached out to schools and daycare centers in the Valley to offer vaccinations to educators, targeting those 65 and older.
 We will continue to work with our state and county health officials to accelerate vaccine distribution through community events and our health care clinics.
 We look forward to the day when everyone will have the opportunity to receive a vaccine as supplies increase.”